OriolHinojo/gym_tracker/design/design.md

   - `/more` → **More**
   - `/workout/:id` → deep link that opens **Log** preloaded for editing an existing workout.
 - Theme mode (system / light / dark) controlled globally via Riverpod (`theme/mode_provider.dart`).
+- `MaterialApp.builder` wraps all routes in a `SafeArea` (top + sides) so content stays clear of status-bar/camera insets; bottom insets are delegated to the scaffold-specific layouts (e.g. navigation bar shell).

 ---